hirnzuchter/name-or-not/README.md

 ### Engineering
 If you want to play around with the model construction, you will have to:
   1. Download Tensorflow
-  2. Download gtts(for text-to-speech--not required)
+  2. Download gtts(for text-to-speech--not required, but if you choose not to use it be sure to delete the import and its usage in the Jupyter notebook)
   3. Download the dataset for the names at https://pypi.org/project/names-dataset/ into the project folder.
 ### Utility
 On the other hand, if you just want to use the model, you will have to:
   1. Download Tensorflow
   2. Load either the weight1 or weight2 weight sets(make
-    sure to check the model architecture as listed in the Python notebook)
+    sure to check the model architecture as listed in the Jupyter notebook)
   3. Use model.predict() as it fits your needs.